stakater/Playbook/content/stacks/monitoring.md

 # Monitoring Stack

+![Monitoring](./image/monitoring.png)

+## Overview

 Monitoring Stack includes all tools related to monitoring your application as well as the infrastructure.

-![Monitoring](./image/monitoring.png)

 ## Tools Matrix